rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ## Deciding which Migration Route to take: Compatibility Considerations

 Incompatible features can be either referenced in policies or in the source code.
-RabbitMQ completes strict validation of arguments for queue declaration and consumption.
+RabbitMQ strictly validates arguments for queue declaration and consumption.
 Therefore, for migration, you must clean up all information about incompatible features in the source code.
 For some of these features, it is as simple as just removing corresponding strings, refer to [Mirrored Classic Queue Features that can be removed from Source Code or moved to a Policy](#mcq-features-to-remove), but other features require a change in the way queues are being used, refer to [Mirrored Classic Queue Features that require Changes in the Way the Queue is Used](#mcq-changes-way-queue-is-used).

 The general policies and arguments related to mirroring are:`ha-mode`, `ha-params` `ha-sync-mode`, `ha-promote-on-shutdown`, `ha-promote-on-failure`, and `queue-master-locator`.